 The healthcare industry has the dubious distinction of being the only one that has a greater insider threat than an external one.
 This somewhat bleak finding is linked closely to the fact that there can be a large number of errors and employee misuse.
 Healthcare is almost seven times more likely to feature a causal error than other verticals in our dataset.

 So how can security breaches be prevented in healthcare?
-One huge step would be refusing to pay ransoms, not to mention minding the connected IoT devices.
+One huge step would be refusing to pay ransoms, not to mention securing the connected IoT devices.
 Paying ransom might seem like the best option to a healthcare organization.
 This act, however, is a guarantee that more attacks will follow, as criminals now see them as a paying client.
 Also, the industry’s huge number of IoT devices increases the risk of quick and easy breaches.

 10. 58% of the victims are categorized as small businesses.

 Organizations with fewer than 250 employees are considered small businesses.
 Most people are surprised to hear that small businesses are hackers’ primary targets, but according to data on recent cyber security breaches, it’s true.
 These incidents never hit the news, which is probably why they’re so invisible.
 Remember the Target breach when tens of millions of people lost their credit card details to hackers?

 Here’s what most people don’t know: Target’s network was infiltrated via a small HVAC company.
 The attackers then stole access credentials to Target’s network.
 Small businesses lack sufficient security measures and, most of all, properly trained personnel.
 They also neglect to back up their files or data (ransomware bait right there).
 And finally, they are often leveraged so that bigger companies can be hacked.